redhat-developer/odo/docs/website/docs/command-reference/list-component.md

 ### Targeting a specific platform

 By default, `odo list component` will search components in both the current namespace of the cluster and podman.
-You can restrict the search in one of the platform only, using the `--platform` flag, giving a value `cluster` or `podman`.
+You can restrict the search to one of the platforms only, using the `--platform` flag, giving a value `cluster` or `podman`.

 :::tip use of cache